chaitanyakrishnakumar/Data_Analytics/olympic-eda/README.md

-# 🏅 Olympic Athletes EDA
+# 🏅 Olympic Athletes EDA Project

 Exploratory Data Analysis on the Olympic Athletes dataset from Kaggle.